FrontendMasters/bootcamp/lessons/css.md

 <h4>I'm NOT pink</h4>
 ```

-For easier reading, you may wish to write selectors on seperate lines:
+For easier reading, you may wish to write selectors on separate lines:

 ```
 section h4,